nok/soundcloud-java-library/README.md

 ## Dependencies

-Note: You need to put the latest dependent libraries in your CLASSPATH before compiling and running codes:
+You just need to add the ```soundcloud_java_library-0.1.jar``` to your buildpath.
+It's a fat jar and includes the following dependent libraries:

 * [java-api-wrapper-1.1.2-all.jar](https://github.com/soundcloud/java-api-wrapper/) by SoundCloud
 * [google-gson-2.2.2](http://code.google.com/p/google-gson/) by Google